 As a trustee, while we can enjoy and celebrate the organisation’s successes and the growth of membership and influence, we are there primarily to ensure that the charity ‘conforms and performs’.
 We are accountable for adherence to the law and the requirements of the Charity Commission, for good governance, financial stability and delivery of our purpose as a charity.
 It’s a serious commitment and one we never take lightly.
 We are all motivated first and foremost by what is in the best interests of the charity and while we would never claim to be perfect, we make it our business to learn when we know we could improve.

-As chair I’ve taken particular pleasure in working closely with the senior staff members – supporting and challenging and trying to share any experience that might help us to do even better.
+As chair I took particular pleasure in working closely with the senior staff members, as I am sure new chair Mark Russell does too – supporting and challenging and trying to share any experience that might help us to do even better.

 Of course, it’s great to be part of a trustee board for other reasons too.
 Working alongside a group of experienced people from many backgrounds for a shared passion and knowing that we are helping the (extremely) hard-working staff to achieve their own goals is hugely rewarding.
 It’s not without its challenges.
 It’s not an easy ride.
 Not every decision is an easy one, but it’s as much fun as it is serious work.
 It’s an experience for which I’ll be forever grateful.